Latest results

 Methodology

 - F1 is computed at the field level.
-A field is "correct" if it matches the human-verified gold-standard value (after normalization for dates, currency, and whitespace).
+A field is "correct" if it matches the gold-standard value (after normalization for dates, currency, and whitespace).
+Required-fields F1 covers the fields marked required in each document class's schema — the ones downstream workflows depend on.

 - Fixtures and the scoring harness are versioned.
 Re-runs against historical fixtures land in the changelog so quality regressions are visible.